 The attendees will learn about deep learning models, the architecture of the system, and how to train and run deep learning models on Spark with Tachyon.

-Christopher Nguyen is President and CEO of Arimo, a Panasonic company in Silicon Valley, where he leads the development of AI platforms and solutions for the enterprise.
-He has served as engineering director of Google Apps and co-founded two other successful startups.
-As a professor, Christopher co-founded the Computer Engineering program at HKUST.
-He earned his B.S. degree from the University of California-Berkeley summa cum laude, and a PhD. from Stanford, where he created the first standard-encoding Vietnamese software suite, authored RFC 1456 and contributed to Unicode 1.1.
+Christopher Nguyen is president and CEO of Arimo, a Panasonic company in Silicon Valley, where he leads the development of AI platforms and solutions for the enterprise.
+Previously, he was engineering director of Google Apps and cofounded two other successful startups.
+As a professor, Christopher cofounded the Computer Engineering Program at HKUST.
+He holds a BS (summa cum laude) from the University of California, Berkeley, and a PhD from Stanford, where he created the first standard-encoding Vietnamese software suite, authored RFC 1456, and contributed to Unicode 1.1.

 Vu Pham is a machine learning software engineer at Adatao, with focus in deep learning.
 He helps build Adatao’s deep learning solutions.
 He is an avid contributor to various open-source projects such as cubgs, Deepnet, and deeplearning4j.
 Prior to Adatao, he worked in academia and industry, and authored and co-authored several scientific papers.

 Michael (Bach) Bui is a co-founder and engineering lead of Adatao.
 Prior, he worked on Hadoop 2.0 at Yahoo!, having completed his PhD in CS from the University of Illinois, Urbana-Champagne, where his focussed on real-time distributed systems engineering.
 Michael was a lead developer of Adatao’s PredictiveEngine, and has contributed to the early development of Apache Spark.